ARCLabUNO/arclabwebsite/content/_index.md

   - block: slider
     content:
       slides:
-        - title: 👋 Welcome to the lab
+        - title: 👋 Welcome to ARC
           content: Take a look at what we're working on...
           align: center
           background: